amitmse/in_Python_/Decision Tree/README.md

 	The foundation of decision trees comes from Hunt's algorithm, developed in the 1960s to model human learning in psychology.

- 	A non-parametric supervised learning technique for classification and regression.
+ 	A non-parametric (Assumes no underlying data distribution) supervised learning technique for classification and regression.

 -----------------------------------------------------------------------------------------------------

 ## Type of Decision Tree